Skip to main content

 “I called on [date] and was told the next step would be [step].
 I have not heard back.
 Can you check the status and tell me the next action I should take?”

-• County rules can differ: What is open on Oʻahu may not be open on a neighbor island in the same way.
+• County rules can differ: What is open on Oʻahu may not be open the same way on a neighbor island.

 • Funding can run out: Some services depend on state, federal, county, or grant funding.